 Town Office.
-The Town Office is a 30 by 54-foot building which contains two 10 by 14 foot vaults, office space for the Town Clerk, Assistant Town Clerk, Listers, Zoning Office and Development Review Board Clerk, areas for researchers and public municipal meetings, a bathroom, and 820 square feet of basement storage.
+The Town Office is a 30-foot by 54-foot building which contains two 10-foot by 14-foot vaults, office space for the Town Clerk, Assistant Town Clerk, Listers, Zoning Office and Development Review Board Clerk, areas for researchers and public municipal meetings, a bathroom, and 820 square feet of basement storage.
 Built in 1967, the building was enlarged to its current size in 1984.
 Public meetings which cannot be accommodated in the meeting room are held at the Grand Isle Elementary School.
 The Town Office and community meeting space continue to be a priority for planning purposes, and possible new space or renovation of the existing space is a consideration for the future Municipal Town Center.
 The Town Office received an energy audit in 2010 and completed renovations to increase the energy efficiency of the building.

 Fire Station.
-The current Grand Isle fire station was constructed in 2017, and the fire department moved in by January 2018.
-The land for the current fire station was purchased by the town in 2015.
+The current Grand Isle Fire Station was constructed in 2017, and the fire department moved in by January 2018.
+The land for the current fire station was purchased by the Town in 2015.
 The fire station is located at 17 Hyde Road next to the Town Offices.
 The construction of the building is "L" shaped.
-The station has 6 overhead doors (12 ft wide by 14 ft tall) with roughly 7,900 square feet plus the mezzanine.
+The station has six overhead doors (12-foot wide by 14-foot tall) with roughly 7,900 square feet plus the mezzanine.
 The station was constructed to LEED standards with energy savings in mind and includes LED lights and motion.
 The station has propane-fueled radiant heat in the flooring, as well as heat pumps and a generator.
-The apparatus bay area is 48 ft by 109ft and the area with offices and a community room is 54 ft x 50 ft.
+The apparatus bay area is 48-feet by 109-feet and the area with offices and a community room is 54-feet by 50-feet.

 The Annex.
-The Annex is a 62 ft. x 32 ft. building, 3,488 sq ft. building owned by the Town of Grand Isle.
-The building is located at 81 Allen Road.
+The Town of Grand Isle owns the Annex, a 62-foot by 32-foot building located at 81 Allen Road.
 The building housed a daycare for 30 years until the COVID 19 pandemic.
-The town worked hard to find a use for the building, and it was listed for rent without any offers.
-The town sought out daycare providers in the area and was fortunate enough to find a provider in South Hero willing to expand their business.
+The Town worked hard to find a use for the building, and it was listed for rent without any offers.
+The Town sought out daycare providers in the area and was fortunate enough to find a provider in

+South Hero willing to expand their business.
 In 2022 Turn to Joy opened in the Annex providing much needed daycare and preschool services to the citizens of Grand Isle.
 The building has an upstairs that is currently used primarily for storage as well as a meeting room for teachers of Turn to Joy.
-The local business pays for all utilities on the building while the town continues to be responsible for upkeep and maintenance.
+The local business pays for all utilities on the building while the Town continues to be responsible for upkeep and maintenance.

 Public Library.
-The Grand Isle Free Library (as existing in 2024 during the development of this town plan) is an historic, two-room, 900 square foot brick building located in the center of Grand Isle across from the Town Office on Hyde Rd.
+The Grand Isle Free Library (as existing in 2024 during the development of this town plan) is an historic, two-room, 900 square foot brick building located in the center of Grand Isle across from the Town Office on Hyde Road.
 While the 100-year-old library is severely space-constrained, it houses more than 8,600 books for loan.
-The library hosts weekly story-time for children at the Fire Department's community room (due to greater space needs) and hosts very small regularly scheduled community events including fiber arts, painting, writing and book discussion groups for adults.
+The library hosts weekly story-time for children at the Fire Department's community room (due to greater space needs) and hosts small regularly scheduled community events including fiber arts, painting, writing and book discussion groups for adults.
 The library is open 20 hours per week and is staffed by a salaried director, with most of the library funding coming from the Town.